softlayer/chef-openstack/milestones.md

 ## Q2 2014: Icehouse

 This project includes the upgrade process for the Icehouse release.
-It's slated for release in April-May 2014.
+According to the [OpenStack Roadmap](http://www.openstack.org/software/roadmap), the release from them is slated for April 2014.

-### Information
+### Background

-Details regarding the project are below.
+The details regarding the project are below.

 <div class="table-responsive" id="component-table">
   <table class="table table-hover" id="no-borders">